TRAX PINNACLE SUPPORT

 There are several possible reasons why a counter may not download to the software.

-1. When you first plug in your Apollyon you will be prompted to install the driver for the counter.
+1. When you first plug in your Pinnacle you will be prompted to install the driver for the counter.
 This must be done prior to the first download, in order for it to work properly.
-The full instructions for downloading the TRAX Apollyon drivers can be found here.
+The full instructions for downloading the TRAX Pinnacle drivers can be found here.

 2. There may be a conflict with how your software is configured.

-What is the difference between the format of the data that can be collected with a TRAX Apollyon?
+What is the difference between the format of the data that can be collected with a TRAX Pinnacle?

-With the Apollyon you may have the ability to collect Volume Only or Basic data.
+With the Pinnacle you have the ability to collect Volume Only or Basic data.

 Volume Only data can be collected with just one road tube, counting either every axle (Volume Axle) or using the divide-by-two technique (Volume Vehicle).
 Divide-by-two means that the recorder will increment one for every two axle hits.
 It will record a two-axle car as one (1) count while a four-axle truck will be recorded as two (2) counts.